What exactly are “Restrictive Covenants”?

 What can a company do to enforce a Restrictive Covenant?

 Whether you’re concerned about enforcing your own Restrictive Covenants or are facing a dispute because you hired someone arguably subject to restrictions, it is important to understand what can happen and when.
-Unlike a lot or areas of litigation, enforcement of Restrictive Covenants is an area where courts are more willing to consider making a preliminary decision that will lock the parties in until the lawsuit is finally decided.
-This means a court could rule very quickly that the Restrictive Covenant is or isn’t enforceable and that ruling will apply until the case is finally decided, which may not take a year or more.
+Unlike a lot or areas of litigation, enforcement of Restrictive Covenants is an area where courts are more willing to rule very quickly that the Restrictive Covenant is or isn’t enforceable and that ruling will apply until the case is finally decided, which may not take a year or more.
 Often this is done by issuing a Temporary Restraining Order or a Preliminary Injunction.
 These types of decisions can come within a month or less of one side filing a lawsuit.

 The key is to recognize that threats about enforceability need to be taken seriously no matter what side of the equation you’re on.
 Things can move quickly.